-In short, estate planning is a series of documents that allocate your finances, personal belongings, and mentions other last requests that your family can refer to.
-Some of these documents also determine who is in charge of making final requests, healthcare decisions, or large financial transactions, on your behalf.
+In short, estate planning is a series of documents that allocate your finances, and personal belongings, and mentions other last requests that your family can refer to.
+Some of these documents also determine who is in charge of making final requests, healthcare decisions, or large financial transactions on your behalf.
 We will examine those documents in further detail later on – but as you can tell, they’re nothing to be trifled with.

 However, before most people get started with their estate planning, there is one question that comes to mind: how much will my estate planning cost?

 It’s normal to ask about price, but the truth is, there is no universal flat cost when it comes to estate planning.
-There are, however, a couple of variables that can change the overall price point, that we will discuss in this post.
+There are, however, a couple of variables that can change the overall price point, which we will discuss in this post.

-When it comes to planning your estate, and mapping out potential costs, there is no set price for how much these important documents will cost you.
-However, we can give you a better idea of what determines the starting point of estate planning costs, and take a closer look at the essential documents that come with your planning.
+When it comes to planning your estate and mapping out potential costs, there is no set price for how much these important documents will cost you.
+However, we can give you a better idea of what determines the starting point of estate planning costs and take a closer look at the essential documents that come with your planning.

 While it would be simple enough to charge a flat fee for estate planning, every client is different.
 The average cost of estate planning is largely dependent on a few things: